 Mathematics Program

-At the undergraduate level, we currently offer the BS and BA degrees to over 140 students, as well as a minor in mathematics.
+At the undergraduate level, we offer the Bachelor of Science and Bachelor of Arts degrees in Mathematics, as well as a Minor in Mathematics.
 For more information, see the undergraduate catalog or contact the undergraduate coordinator Dr. John Alford.

-At the graduate level, we offer the MS degree in mathematics (with currently more than 20 full time students).
+At the graduate level, we offer the Master of Science in Mathematics degree.
 It is a two-year, 36-hour program with a thesis option.
+Our mathematics program offers small class sizes giving students the opportunity to receive individual attention and greater active student participation.
 For more information, see the graduate catalog of our mathematics graduate program, or contact the graduate advisor, Dr. Brandy Doleshal.
 See the Graduate Handbook for Mathematics and Statistics

 The research areas of our mathematics faculty include: